learn-co-curriculum/phase-0-macos-env-introduction/README.md

 2. Type "Finder" and open the application
 3. Find and open the "Desktop" folder in your "Finder" application

-### View your desktop in the "Command Prompt" shell
+### Action item: View your desktop in the "Command Prompt" shell

 The "Terminal" application is the terminal that will allow us to interface with our computer through a shell.
 This action item is to primarily get you comfortable running commands in _any_ shell so that you can work through the environment setup on your own.